-    See DMs come in from readers who loved your writing and your characters.
+See DM's come in from readers who fell in love with your characters

-    Get validation for all the time and effort you've spent working on your novel.
+Get validation for all the time and effort you've put into your novel

 A clear vision, backed by definite plans, gives you a tremendous feeling of confidence and personal power.

 Crippling self-doubt.
 Imposter Syndrome.
 Worries that no-one will want to read your writing.
 The fear that all the nay-sayers are secretly right, and all your hard work is just a waste of time.